lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * ead_value = 0x40
    * EAD_x = 0x0040

 Multiple occurances of EAD items with ead_label = 0 are allowed.
 Certain padding lengths require the use of at least two such EAD items.
-An EAD item with ead_label = 0 is intended to be discarded by the receiving application.

 ## Application Profile {#applicability}